irimina/layoutExercises_version-2/README.md

 a question mark and a sequence number to the URL of the image source: https://source.unsplash.com/collection/190727/800x600?1

-- Add a comment in your CSS file in which you describe the order of the steps you took to complete this task.
+- Add your name as a comment in your CSS file

 Hints and extra help: